Suh Yongsun: Work

 In his art, Suh brings together traditional Korean styles with Western and especially European influences such as German Expressionism and Francis Bacon.

 In the early 1980s he began with painting a series of pine trees.
 A few years later he changed to the topic of social and historic subjects.

 Since then he "explores various subjects including portrait, scenery, history, war, myth, etc, but he is most well known for his work expressing humanity in a metropolitan environment, as well as his historical series that depicts historical accidents."

 Visiting New York City and Berlin strongly influenced his paintings, which often show urban scenes with roughly executed human figures that often appear masked.

 Exhibitions

-Suh Yongsun's artworks have been presented in many museums.
+Suh Yongsun's artworks have been presented in many museums and galleries.